Codecademy/docs/content/cybersecurity/concepts/nmap/terms/tcp-syn-scan/tcp-syn-scan.md

 ---
 Title: 'TCP SYN Scan'
-Description: 'Performs a scan that can indicate open, filtered and closed port states with a reduced risk of detection, since it never completes a full TCP connection'
+Description: 'Performs a scan that can indicate open, filtered, and closed port states with a reduced risk of detection, since it never completes a full TCP connection.'
 Subjects:
   - 'Networking'
   - 'Cybersecurity'